It’s a classic quote – and let me premise the article by saying that there is a lot of truth in that statement. However, it is not absolute truth.

 Remember the “sports science paradox?”

-The sports scientist monitoring a real-time dashboard notices that a player in the game is overworked according to their sports science monitoring dashboard.
+In this story, the sports scientist monitors athletes in a game and notices that a player is overworked according to his GPS monitoring dashboard.
 He then notifies the coaches that Player A must come out of the game immediately and should have done so three plays ago.
 The head coach then turns to the sports scientist and says: “Player A converted two 3rd downs and just scored the go-ahead touchdown this drive to win us the game.”

 Now, that’s an extreme example.
 But the moral of the paradox is that we hire human coaches to manage human players for a reason.
 Soft skills in coaching are just as important as the hard skills.
 Seeing and feeling a team improve in attitude, work ethic, and morale is largely based on a coach’s human evaluation – not a dashboard.

-Part of determining whether implementing a new practice is “worth it” depends on the cost.
-For the SEC strength coach, the practice of having athletes use wearables will provide a Return-on-Investment.
+Part of determining whether a new intervention is “worth it” depends on the cost.
+For the SEC strength coach mentioned earlier, the intervention of having athletes use wearables will probably provide a positive Return-on-Investment.
 Now, he may not be able to tell you whether the ROI is exactly 3x or 8x, but it doesn’t matter – the ROI exceeds the cost which renders it a worthwhile practice.

 Cost is time and money.
 For most strength coaches, looking for great ROI should be second nature just like programming workouts and creating DIY equipment.
 Strength coaches have no choice but to look for the most “bang for their buck.”
 In my opinion, cheap technologies and interventions that produce massive ROI should be celebrated more in S&C.